Reinforcement Learning in Different Phases of Quantum Control: Variational Theory for Nearly-Optimal Protocols

+Hence, it is suggestive to try out a three-pulse protocol as an ansatz for the optimal solution, see Fig.~\ref{fig:2LS_theory}a: the first (positive) pulse of duration $\tau^{(1)}/2$ brings the state to the equator.
+Then the $h_x$-field is turned off for a time $\tilde\tau^{(1)}=T-\tau^{(1)}$, after which a negative pulse directs the state off the equator towards the target state.
+Since the initial value problem is time-reversal symmetric for our choice if initial and target states, the duration of the third pulse must be the same as that of the first one.
+We thus arrive at a variational protocol, parametrised by $\tau^{(1)}$, see Fig.~\ref{fig:2LS_theory}a.

+The optimal fidelity is thus approximated by the variational fidelity $\mathcal{F}_h(\tau^{(1)},T-\tau^{(1)})$ for the trial protocol [Fig.~\ref{fig:2LS_theory}a], and can be evaluated analytically in a straightforward manner: \begin{widetext}

+\end{widetext} However, since the exact expression is rather cumbersome, we choose not to show it explicitly.
+Optimizing the variational fidelity at a fixed protocol duration $T$, we solve the corresponding transcendental equation to find the extremal value $\tau^{(1)}_\mathrm{best}$, and the corresponding optimal variational fidelity $\mathcal{F}_h(T)$, shown in Fig.~\ref{fig:2LS_theory}b-c.
+For times $T\leq T_c$, we find $\tau^{(1)}=T$ which corresponds to $\tilde\tau^{(1)}=0$, i.e.~a single bang in the optimal protocol.
+The overconstrained-to-correlated phase transition at $T_c$ is marked by a non-analyticity at $\tau^{(1)}_\mathrm{best}(T_c) = T_c \approx 0.618$.
+This is precisely the minimal time the agent can take, to bring the state to the equator of the Bloch sphere, and it depends on the value of the maximum magnetic field allowed [here $h_\mathrm{max}=4$].
+Figure~\ref{fig:2LS_theory}d shows that, in the overconstrained phase, the fidelity is optimised at the boundary of the variational domain, although $\mathcal{F}_h(\tau^{(1)},T-\tau^{(1)})$ is a highly nonlinear function of $\tau^{(1)}$ and $T$.

+For $T_c\leq T\leq T_\mathrm{QSL}$, the time $\tau^{(1)}$ is kept fixed [the equator being the only geodesic for a rotation along the $\hat z$-axis of the Bloch sphere], while the second pulse time $\tilde\tau^{(1)}$ grows linearly, until the minimum time $T_\mathrm{QSL}\approx 2.415$ is eventually reached.
+The minimum time is characterised by a bifurcation in our effective variational theory, as the corresponding variational infidelity landscape develops two minima, see Fig.~\ref{fig:2LS_theory}b,d.
+Past that protocol duration, our simplified ansatz is no longer valid, and the system is in the controllable phase.
+Furthermore, a sophisticated analytical argument based on optimal control theory can give exact expressions for $T_c$ and $T_\mathrm{QSL}$~\cite{hegerfeldt_13}, in precise agreement with the values we obtained.
+The Bloch sphere representation of the variational protocols in Fig.~\ref{fig:phase_diag}b (dashed blue lines) for the single qubit are shown in~\href{https://mgbukov.github.io/RL_movies/}{Videos 4-6}.

-For the single qubit example, these variational protocols are shown in Fig.~\ref{fig:phase_diag}b (dashed blue lines), see also \href{http://physics.bu.edu/~pankajm/RLMovies/RLmovies.html}{Movies 4-6} for their Bloch sphere representation.
-The variational fidelity $\mathcal{F}_h(T)$ agrees nearly perfectly with the optimal fidelity $F_h(T)$ obtained using ML techniques, cf.~Fig.~\ref{fig:phase_diag}a.
+To summarize, for the single qubit example, the variational fidelity $\mathcal{F}_h(T)$ agrees nearly perfectly with the optimal fidelity $F_h(T)$ obtained using SD and Optimal Control, cf.~Fig.~\ref{fig:phase_diag}a.
 We further demonstrate that our variational theory fully captures the physics of the two critical points $T_c$ and $T_\mathrm{QSL}$~\cite{supplementary}.
 Interestingly, the variational solution for the single qubit problem coincides with the global minimum of the infidelity landscape all the way up to the quantum speed limit~\cite{supplementary}.